Help Guide

 The National Design Guide addresses the question of how we recognise well-designed places, by outlining and illustrating the Government’s priorities for well-designed places in the form of ten characteristics.
 Trafford’s Design Code adopts the same design principles but sets out the character of the Borough, requiring new development to be appropriate to the context, history and the cultural characteristics of Trafford.

-The underlying purpose for design quality and the quality of new development at all scales is to create well-designed and well built places that benefit people and communities.
+The underlying purpose for design quality and the quality of new development at all scales is to create well-designed and well-built places that benefit people and communities.

 The National Design Guide is structured around ten characteristics of good design: